 Before proliferation of computing technology, businesses would send their confidential documents either through snail mail, fax or a third-party courier.
+Some still do, by reconciling the traditional methods of fax with an email service like Gmail. www.gmailfaxhelp.com would greatly help one in enlightening on that topic.
 Today, however, majority of sensitive data and files are transmitted electronically.
 With speed and comfort, security has become the number one priority when documents are electronically changed, in today’s business environment.
 It is important for businesses to perceive how safely and securely their digital documents and files are exchanged, while performing risk analysis communication procedures with their respective business partners.

 Although extremely common, regular email and file transfer protocol (FTP), are no longer secure methods of transmitting digital documents.
 Even though there are numerous programs that can help protect the transfer of documents through email, it is important to understand the security methods that are employed by these programs before utilising them.
 Some common email programs offer a certain level of security options; however they are not often automatically integrated.